b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 So, here are some exercises that you may want to solve to get from this chapter as much as you can.

+*Note.
+Some of the readers probably will not solve the exercises on their own.
+Still, I suggest you read the task descriptions and the solutions (and try to understand them).
+In those sections I may use, e.g. some language constructs that I will not explain again in the upcoming chapters.*

 ### Exercise 1 {#sec:julia_language_exercise1}

 Imagine the following situation.
 You and your friends call to order out a pizza.
-You got only \$50 dollars and you are pretty hungry.
+You got only \$50 and you are pretty hungry.
-But you got a dilemma, for \$50 dollars you can either order 2 pizzas 30 cm in diameter, or 1 pizza 45 cm in diameter.
+But you got a dilemma, for exactly \$50 you can either order 2 pizzas 30 cm in diameter, or 1 pizza 45 cm in diameter.
 Which one is more worth it?

 *Hint: Assume that the pizza is flat and that you are eating its surface.*